 Put Out More Flags was published by C&H in 1942, and this was followed in 1943 by what the bibliography describes (p.
 12) as a “Book Club Edition.”
 Illustrations of dustjackets and book covers on the internet suggest that this was issued by something called “The Book Club” rather than by The Book Society.

 When Waugh’s novel Brideshead Revisited was published in 1945, the war was winding down, but rationing of paper continued.
 When the first edition was issued in May 1945, it was published jointly by The Book Society and C&H, with all but 300 of the initial run of 9000 taken by The Book Society.
-This was because the paper supply allocated to The Book Society exceeded that available to C&H. A similar situation prevailed in the USA where the Book of the Month Club edition predated the Little, Brown trade edition by several months (except for a limited Little, Brown edition of 600 copies).
+This was because the paper supply allocated to The Book Society exceeded that available to C&H. A similar situation prevailed in the USA where the issue date of Book of the Month Club edition required a postponement of originally planned publication of the Little, Brown trade edition by several months (except for a limited Little, Brown edition of 600 copies).
 See EWS 50.2 (Autumn 2019), p.
 8.

 Penguin Books paperback editions also helped meet readers’ wartime demand for Waugh’s books.
 They had published paperback editions of Decline and Fall, Vile Bodies and Black Mischief before the war and seem to have kept at least the first two of those available by reprinting during the war years.
 They also printed the first paperback editions of both Scoop and Put Out More Flags during the war.